 - Correspondence courses are courses in which students have very few due dates (usually 1 or 2) and which extend beyond the time of a regularly scheduled semester.
 Courses with these characteristics are correspondence courses, regardless of the mode of delivery (electronic or paper). - The maximum number of correspondence credits accepted for transfer is 12 semester hours with only 6 semester hours accepted in any one field of study.
-Bible Doctrine, Human Relations, Curriculum and Methods in Reading, and Greek may not be taken by correspondence. - The grade for each course must be C- or better. - The course must satisfy the regular University policies regarding the acceptance of transfer credit. - Correspondence credits must be from institutions that also have resident programs at a local campus with full-time resident faculty. - Courses that fit the student's schedule and are offered at Maranatha during a student's anticipated graduation year (including summer school) may not be taken by correspondence.
+Bible Doctrine, Human Relations, Curriculum and Methods in Reading, and Greek may not be taken by correspondence. - The course must satisfy the regular University policies regarding the acceptance of transfer credit. - Correspondence credits must be from institutions that also have resident programs at a local campus with full-time resident faculty. - Courses that fit the student's schedule and are offered at Maranatha during a student's anticipated graduation year may not be taken by correspondence.

-- Students enrolling in a correspondence course during the year of their anticipated graduation are required to secure approval from the Registrar by Thanksgiving break.
-Students must complete the paperwork from the Registrar's Office. - All correspondence work must be mailed to the institution offering the credit by the Monday before spring break.
-Transcripts must reach the Registrar's Office by April 15 in the year of anticipated graduation to apply towards a degree or the Wednesday before Commencement to participate in Commencement activities.
-A late fee of \$200 will be assessed for transcripts received after April 15.
+• Students enrolling in a correspondence course during the year of their anticipated graduation are required to secure approval from the Registrar by Thanksgiving break.
+Students must complete the paperwork from the Registrar's Office.